Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This preference determines the level of bibliographic detail that the patron will see on the OPAC detail page.
 The simple form displays the graphical interface; MARC format displays the MARC21 cataloging view;
 ISBD displays the ISBD (International Standard Bibliographic Description, AACR2) view.

-`COinSinOPACResults <#COinSinOPACResults>`__
+.. _coinsinopacresults-label:

+COinSinOPACResults
 ''''''''''''''''''''''''''''''''''''''''''''

 Default: Include